Yuna Nagaoka: 2023–2024 season: Debut of Nagaoka/Moriguchi, first Japan national title

-2024–2025 season
+2024–2025 season: World Championships debut

 Nagaoka/Moriguchi began their season by competing at the 2024 CS John Nicks International Pairs Competition, where they finished eighth.
 Going on to compete on the 2024–25 Grand Prix series, Nagaoka/Moriguchi scored personal bests in all competition segments at the 2024 NHK Trophy and finish in seventh place overall.
 The team would also surpass the minimum technical element score, making them eligible to compete at the World Championships.
 Initially only assigned one Grand Prix event, Nagaoka/Moriguch were assigned to the 2024 Finlandia Trophy days before the event following the withdrawal of Australian pair team Golubeva/Giotopoulos Moore.
 At the event, the pair place eighth of the eight pair teams in the short program but would score a personal best free skate by almost eight points, finishing third in that competition segment and moving up to sixth place overall.

 In late December, the pair won the silver medal at the 2024–25 Japan Championships behind Miura/Kihara.
 They were subsequently named to the Four Continents and World teams.

 Selected to compete at the 2025 Asian Winter Games in Harbin, China, Nagaoka/Moriguchi won the bronze medal behind Geynish/Chigirev and Ryom/Han.

 At the 2025 Four Continents Championships in Seoul, South Korea, Nagaoka/Moriguchi finished in seventh place following a ninth-place short program and a sixth-place free skate.
 Going on to compete at the 2025 World Championships in Boston, Massachusetts, United States the following month, Nagaoka/Moriguchi placed twenty-second in the short program and did not advance to the free skate segment.
 Following this disappointing result, Nagaoka considered quitting the sport but decided to continue following the encouragement of Moriguchi.

 Feeling the need for a change and hoping to improve their consistency, Nagaoka/Moriguchi decided to make a coaching change from Bruno Marcotte and Brian Shales to Dmitri Savin, Fedor Klimov, and Sofia Evdokimova.

-2025–2026 season
+2025–2026 season: Milano Cortina Olympics, Four Continents bronze

-Nagaoka/Moriguchi kicked off their season by winning the bronze medal at the 2025 CS Kinoshita Group Cup.
+Nagaoka and Moriguchi kicked off their season by winning the bronze medal at the 2025 CS Kinoshita Group Cup.
 A couple weeks following that event, they competed at the ISU Skate to Milano, the final qualifying event for the 2026 Winter Olympics.
 There, they managed to capture the bronze medal thus securing a second Olympic berth for Japanese pair skating.

-The following month, Nagaoka/Moriguchi placed fourth at 2025 NHK Trophy, earning new personal bests in the short program, free skate, and total scores in the process.
+The following month, Nagaoka and Moriguchi placed fourth at 2025 NHK Trophy, earning new personal bests in the short program, free skate, and total scores in the process.
+Two weeks later, Nagaoka/Moriguchi finished fourth at 2025 Finlandia Trophy.
+"We are very glad that the technical score and the PCS were both over 60," Moriguchi said after the free skate.
+"We know that there is room to improve on the throw jumps and also on the levels."

+In December, they competed at the 2025–26 Japan Championships, winning their second national title.
+Following the event, Nagaoka/Moriguchi were officially selected to Japan's 2026 Winter Olympic team.